This delicious fluffy and cheesy Cheddar Soda Bread is easy and fast to make for any day of the week.

-Is it too late to post a recipe for St. Patrick’s Day?
-It’s a Soda Bread which is traditionally Irish and I put a green napkin into the picture, so it qualifies as a proper food blog post on March 17th.
+Here’s a recipe for St. Patrick’s Day.
+It’s a Soda Bread which is traditionally Irish and I put a green napkin into the picture, so it qualifies as a proper food blog post for March 17th.
 Right?

 I shop at Costco a lot.
 A lot!!!
 I love Costco, can’t say enough good things about and recently I found a great blog by a fellow Torontonian called Adventures in Nevy Land (Edit: unfortunately the blog does not exist anymore, so I removed the link).
 It’s mostly about shopping at Costco, deals, discounts, but Nevy also is a wonderful baker.
 Her posts are funny, interesting and also very informative.
 I love learning about chemistry in baking, secrets behind techniques and new ingredients.

 When I went to George Brown College to get my Bakery Arts Certificate, it was fun.
 I enjoyed it immensely.
 I learned how to bake pies, muffins, tarts, make pastry and I’m not afraid of any dough.
 However, most instructors weren’t that knowledgeable.
 It was 10 years ago and although you could find a lot of articles on the Internet, it wasn’t as full of information as it is now.
 I remember asking the instructor about difference between cupcakes and muffins and the answer I was given that cupcakes had frosting.
 Sad.
 That’s why I love Nevy’s posts – they are informative and she provides lots of notes and advise.

 Anyway, she recently posted a recipe for a Cheddar Soda Bread and I knew I had to make it.
 I made a few changes to her recipe, so here it is.
 I feel like the word “fluffy” is over-used in food blogs, but that is the only way to describe this bread.
 It did in fact turn out very fluffy and cheesy and delicious.
 And the best part – it was really easy to make!